Verpous/mscripts/README.md

 `L <list-name> <list-id> <default?>`

 `<list-name>` is a name you want to give your list.
-When I run `bash mup.sh movies`, mup looks for a list with the name movies in my mconfig, and the files it creates for this list get named "movies.csv", "movies.json".
+When I run `mup.sh movies`, mup looks for a list with the name movies in my mconfig, and the files it creates for this list get named "movies.csv", "movies.json".
 This field only supports alphanumeric characters and underscores, and is case-insensitive.

 `<list-id>` is the ID given to your list by IMDb (the IDs in this example are made up).
 You can find out your list's ID by opening it up in the browser.
 The URL of the list page should look like this: `imdb.com/list/ls123456789`.
 Whatever number it says there instead of "123456789" is your list's ID. mup needs to know this ID in order to export your list to CSV.

-You can actually run `bash mup.sh 123456789` directly to download this list and create a category for it even if it's not in your mconfig.
+You can actually run `mup.sh 123456789` directly to download this list and create a category for it even if it's not in your mconfig.

 `<default?>` indicates if this list should be downloaded when you run mup without arguments.
 If it starts with a Y (case-insensitive), that means yes.
 Any other string means no. With the example above, if I run mup without arguments, only the movies and shows lists get downloaded.